What exactly is Tourette's syndrome?

-Attention deficit and/or hyperactivity disorder: This disorder is characterized by the inability to concentrate on the task at hand leading to poor performances in school or work.
-The affected people may suffer from additional problems such as depression, anxiety, social phobia, sleeping problems, inability to read and write (dyslexia) and aggressive behavior.
+- Attention deficit and/or hyperactivity disorder (ADHD): This disorder is characterized by the inability to concentrate on the task at hand leading to poor performances in school or work.
+The affected people may suffer from additional problems such as depression, anxiety, social phobia, sleeping problems, inability to read and write (dyslexia), and aggressive behavior.

 How is Tourette’s syndrome treated?

-Habit reversal therapy is a good approach to manage symptoms.
-It is comprised of behavioral therapy, relaxation techniques and monitoring.
+- Habit reversal therapy is a good approach to manage symptoms.
+It is comprised of

 Health Solutions From Our Sponsors